Winegrowing

 To make the best choice for your future estate, follow these recommendations:

-1. Study the viticultural history of the region and the grape varieties traditionally grown.
+1. Study the winemaking history of the region and the grape varieties traditionally grown.

 2. Analyse the soil and microclimate of your plots.

-3. Ask neighbouring winegrowers about their experience with different grape varieties.
+3. Consult neighbouring winegrowers about their experiences with different grape varieties.

-4. If you are in an AOP/AOC zone, check which grape varieties are authorised and in what proportions.
+4. If you are in a PDO/AOC zone, check the authorised grape varieties and their proportions.

-5. Think about the style of wine you want to produce and the grape varieties that go with it.
+5. Think about the style of wine you wish to produce and the grape varieties that match it.

-6. Take account of long-term climate trends in your region.
+6. Take into account long-term climate change in your region.

-7. Don't hesitate to diversify your grape varieties to spread the risk.
+7. Do not hesitate to diversify your grape variety mix to spread the risks.

-8. Consider the market demand for certain grape varieties or wine styles.
+8. Consider market demand for certain grape varieties or wine styles.

-Blending different grape varieties creates complex, well-balanced wines:
+Blending different grape varieties allows the creation of complex, balanced wines:

-• In Bordeaux, the classic blend is Cabernet Sauvignon, Merlot and Cabernet Franc.
+• In the Bordeaux region, the classic blend combines Cabernet Sauvignon, Merlot and Cabernet Franc.

-• In Côtes du Rhône, Grenache, Syrah and Mourvèdre are often blended.
+• In the Côtes du Rhône, Grenache, Syrah and Mourvèdre are often blended.

-• In Champagne, the traditional blend is Chardonnay, Pinot Noir and Pinot Meunier.
+• In Champagne, the blend of Chardonnay, Pinot Noir and Pinot Meunier is traditional.

 Conclusion